govau/notify-client-java/DOCUMENTATION.md

 ### Failed

-The only failure status that applies to letters is `technical-failure` - Notify had an unexpected error while sending to our printing provider.
+The only failure status that applies to letters is `technical-failure`.
+Notify had an unexpected error while sending to our printing provider.

 ### Accepted